paytrail/api-documentation/docs/README.md

 | redirectUrl   | string | URL of the payment flow, to which the user needs to be 302-redirected to |
 | transactionId | string | Assigned transaction ID for the payment                                  |

-If the flow is successfully completed, the given [success-redirect & -callback URLs](#redirect-and-callback-url-parameters) will be called with an additional parameter: `checkout-card-token`, which is also included in the HMAC-calculation of the `signature`-parameter.
+If the flow is successfully completed, the given [success-callback URL](#redirect-and-callback-url-parameters) will be called with an additional parameter: `checkout-card-token`, which is also included in the HMAC-calculation of the `signature`-parameter.
 This token can be saved by the merchant and additional payments can be [charged](#charging-a-token) on the token.
+The token is **not** included in the redirect URL parameters, as we don't want the user to be able to see the token.

 ## Invoices